The rooster's crowing followed the Call to Prayer,

 and the young woman fades into her future?

-The peacocks prance before deserted homes
+The peacocks parade before deserted homes

-across cleared lots determining their domain.
+and across cleared lots to determine their domain.

-Gold-ringed turquoise ovals like eyes line up
+Gold-ringed turquoise ovals like eyes align

-perfectly on the shimmering blue and green
+in mystic symmetry on the shimmering blue

 The more subdued grey and brown females

-gather in clusters in cul-de-sacs as if
+gather in clusters in cul-de-sacs as if waiting

-waiting to be courted by flamboyant males.
+to be courted by the flamboyant males.
+Cocks

-to the mating ritual in the destroyed neighborhood.
+ritual in the devastated neighborhood.

 Decades ago, a wealthy couple bought one